 Azure AD Pricing

-- Azure AD P1 is bundled with Microsoft 365 Business and Microsoft 365 E3 for $20 per user/month and $32 per user/month, respectively
+- Azure AD P1 is bundled with Microsoft 365 Business Premium (formerly Microsoft 365 Business) and Microsoft 365 E3 for $20 per user/month and $32 per user/month, respectively

 - Azure AD P2 is bundled with Microsoft 365 E5 for $57.50 per user/month

-You can buy Azure AD P1 for $6.00 per user/month and P2 for $9.00 per user/month, as stand alone products or you buy them bundled with Microsoft 365.
+- You can also buy Azure AD P1 for $6.00 per user/month and P2 for $9.00 per user/month, as standalone products (instead of bundled with Microsoft 365).

 Other Azure AD Uses